OFA-Sys/Chinese-CLIP/README_En.md

 <br></br>

 ## Results
 We conducted zero-shot inference and finetuning experiments on [MUGE Retrieval](https://tianchi.aliyun.com/muge), [Flickr30K-CN](https://github.com/li-xirong/cross-lingual-cap) and [COCO-CN](https://github.com/li-xirong/coco-cn) for the evaluation of cross-modal retrieval, and conducted experiments on 10 image classification datasets of the [ELEVATER](https://eval.ai/web/challenges/challenge-page/1832) benchmark for the evaluation of zero-shot image classification.
 Results are shown below.
-Due to space limitation, here we only list the performance of the largest Chinese-CLIP and baseline models.
+Due to space limitation, here we only list the performance of the best performing Chinese-CLIP and baseline models.
 For detailed performance of each Chinese-CLIP model size, please refer to [Results.md](Results.md).

 **MUGE Text-to-Image Retrieval**:
 <table border="1" width="100%">